Quotes #2: Trail of Diamonds in the Sand: Famous Quotes on Karma

 to robbing them of their journey.
 Something that's better not done."

-also a direct perception of the working of karma, which is called
+realization, there is also a direct perception of the working of karma,

 "If the only prayer you said in

-reached the last and the deep centre of the soul, which will
+will have reached the last and the deep centre of the soul, which

 "Yet through all, we know this